-14.24 New homes should match the needs of the community in terms of its size, type and affordability.
-Ideally they should also be adaptable and accessible to all occupiers.
-Planning for a mix of housing types is very important.
+- 15.24.
+New homes should ideally match the needs of the community in terms of its size, type and affordability.
+They should also be adaptable and accessible to all occupiers.
+Planning for a mix of housing types is therefore very important. - 15.25.
+The Strategic Housing Market Assessment recognises a need for supported housing, including housing for vulnerable groups and the elderly across the London Commuter Belt (West) study area.
+Hertfordshire County Council also stresses the accommodation needs of people in younger age groups, particularly for supported housing (e.g. special needs housing, short term hostels, and individual flats) and for independent living.
+Specific requirements have been identified by Adult Care Services for Extra Care (flexicare) Housing places, people with learning disabilities and mental health issues, and residential care (mainly private beds). - 15.26.
+The projection of household types to 2021 in the SHMA indicates that there is a requirement for a mix of properties by size and tenure (Table 9).
+This varies between tenure with more 3-bed properties being required in market housing, and more 1-bed homes being needed for social renting.

+Table 9: Projected Size Mix of New Homes 2006 - 2031

+Housing Programme Option 1

+Size Mix of Housing Requirement 2006 - 2031 based on 9,835 growth during the 25 year period.

+Type of housing 1 bed 2 bed 3 bed 4 bed 5 bed

+All 2,016 2,275 4,410 1,008 126

+Market 646 1,241 3,502 882 122

+Affordable 1,370 1,034 908 126 4

+Housing Programme Option 2

+Size Mix of Housing Requirement 2006 - 2031 based on 11,385 growth during the 25 year period.

+Type of housing 1 bed 2 bed 3 bed 4 bed 5 bed

+All 2333 2628 5110 1168 146

+Market 635 1,414 4,189 1,022 141

+Affordable 1,698 1,214 921 146 5

+Based on information in The London Commuter Belt (West) Strategic Housing Market Assessment 2008 and the Council's Housing Register.

+The SHMA did not distinguish between houses and flats.

-- 14.25 The Strategic Housing market Assessment (SHMA) recognised a need for supported housing for vulnerable groups across south and west Hertfordshire (i.e. London Commuter Belt [West]).
-With an ageing population, special attention must be given to the needs of elderly people.
-Hertfordshire County Council (Health and Community Services) aims to provide sufficient support for elderly people to remain in their own homes for as long as possible i.e. through aids and adaptations in the home, and/or support from a careworker/personal assistant.
-This will affect the overall demand for specialist and sheltered elderly persons' accommodation. - 14.26 The County Council has indicated that there will be accommodation needs for people in younger age groups, particularly for supported housing (e.g. special needs housing, short term hostels, and individual flats) and for independent living.
-Specific requirements have been identified for Extra Care (flexicare) housing places, people with learning disabilities and mental health issues, and residential care (mainly private beds).
-The Council will permit appropriate schemes for new accommodation.
-It will expect applicants to liaise with the relevant sponsoring and support agencies. - 14.27 The SHMA's projection of household types to 2021 indicated a requirement for a mix of properties by size and tenure, This varies between tenure with more 3-bed properties being required in market housing, and more 1-bed homes being needed for social renting.
-Future housing market assessments and needs surveys will help update and refine information on housing mix. - 14.28 The Affordable Housing Supplementary Planning Document (SPD) will provide a broad indication of priorities and will be used to guide decisions on the housing mix.
-Individual cases will be affected by the mix of affordable housing needed, as well as site and design considerations. - 14.29 Housing should be designed to a life-time homes standard, i.e. it is built with accessibility and adaptability in mind.
-This means that the home should be flexible to the changing needs of the occupiers (be they elderly, disabled or not), and can be adapted at minimal cost and disruption to them.
-This approach accords with Policy CS29: Sustainable Design and Construction. - 14.30 There may be a small role for live-work units, depending on demand.
-They can provide an opportunity for households to combine home and work within the same premises, and reduce the need to travel for the occupiers.
+- 15.27.
+This information gives a broad indication of priorities and will be used to guide decisions on the housing mix.
+It will be supplemented by up to date market information.
+Individual cases will be affected by the mix of affordable housing needed, as well as site and design considerations. - 15.28.
+Housing should be designed to the life-time homes standard, i.e. that it is built with accessibility and adaptability at the design stage.
+This means that the home is flexible to the changing needs of the occupiers (be they elderly, the disabled or non-disabled people), and can be adapted at minimal cost and disruption to them.
+This approach ties in with the durability and life cycle of the property (see Policy CS29 Sustainable Design and Construction) and complements the national Building for Life standard developed by the Commission for Architecture and the Built Environment (CABE). - 15.29.
+There may be a small role for live-work units within the housing supply.
+They provide an opportunity for households to combine home and work within the same premises, and reduce the need to travel for the occupiers.
 Such units are often attractive to office-based businesses such as media, design, IT and consultancy.
+However, no specific demand has been identified to justify them being specifically planned for.